Don't Judge an Object by Its Context: Learning to Overcome Contextual Bias: Related work

-A recent method reduces context bias in video action recognition~\cite{wang-cvpr18}, but it relies on temporal information and thus cannot be applied to the image recognition problems we tackle in this work.
+A recent method reduces contextual bias in video action recognition~\cite{wang-cvpr18}, but it relies on temporal information and thus cannot be applied to the image recognition problems we tackle in this work.
 A pre-deep learning approach~\cite{jayaraman-cvpr14} reduces the correlation (bias) between visual attributes by leveraging additional knowledge in the form of semantic groupings of attributes.
+Recently~\cite{zhu-cvpr19} tried to reduce contextual bias for object detection by learning focused foreground features, but they require expensive bounding-box annotations.
 In contrast, our deep learning approach does not require any additional supervision apart from the object/attribute class labels.
-Most importantly, to our knowledge, there is no prior work focusing on mitigating context bias for object recognition as we do in this paper. \\ \textbf{Relation to few-shot learning:} Lastly, context bias could also be formulated as a few-shot~\cite{snell-nips2017,karlinsky-cvpr19,alfassy-cvpr19} or class imbalance~\cite{elkanfoundations,cui-cvpr19} problem, since images in which objects appear without their usual co-occurring context (e.g., keyboard without a mouse next to it) are relatively rare.
+Most importantly, to our knowledge, there is no prior work focusing on mitigating contextual bias for object classification as we do in this paper. \\ \textbf{Relation to few-shot learning:} Lastly, contextual bias could also be formulated as a few-shot~\cite{snell-nips2017,karlinsky-cvpr19,alfassy-cvpr19} or class imbalance~\cite{elkanfoundations,cui-cvpr19} problem, since images in which objects appear without their usual co-occurring context (e.g., keyboard without a mouse next to it) are relatively rare.
 However, treating such rare (exclusive) images as a separate class or simply assigning them higher weight can be sub-optimal, as we show in our experiments.